justinmahar/SublimeCSAutocompletePlus/README.md

 * RegExp
 * String

+This makes life that much easier.

-In addition, autocomplete now suggests inherit properties and methods from Object.
-Built in types are defined in `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`.
-You can experiment with this, but it is currently under development; I have plans to add a separate file for your own custom types should you be interested in doing so.
+In addition, autocomplete suggests inherited properties and methods from Object.
+Built-in types are defined in `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`.
+You can experiment with this, but it is currently under development.
+I have plans to add a separate file for your own custom types should you be interested in doing so.

 ### Goto Definition